MediaArea/MediaConch/Design/GUI/MKVMetadataFixer.md

 The order and selection of viewed columns within the File List Layout may be saved and labelled to configure the display.
 This feature will allow users to design and configure layouts for particular metadata workflows.
 MediaArea plans to provide specific layouts in accordance with the objective of particularly OAIS functions, such as to supply contextual metadata about a digitization or acquisition event.

+##### Managing State of Metadata Edits/Fixes

+A toggle within the toolbar will switch the table's editable entries from read-only to editable, to help prevent inadvertant edits.
+Each row of the File List Layout shall contain a visual status icon (File Edit State Icon) to depict the state of the file's metadata state.
+The File Edit State Icon will show if the file has been edited through the UI to different values than the file actually has; for instance, if the file must be saved before the shown changes are written back tot the file.
+Metadata values within editable layouts shall appear in a different font, style or color depending on if they show what is actually stored or altered data that has not yet been saved back to the file.

 #### MKV Metadata Editor Layout

 - Provide a table to show one row per metadata tag